Do you want to be able to easily make money from your WordPress website by using Stripe to collect payments?

 Step 1: Connect Stripe to Your WordPress Site

-Once the Stripe addon is ready to go, you’ll need to open WPForms » Settings in the left menu of your WordPress dashboard.
+To start, you’ll need to open WPForms » Settings in the left menu of your WordPress dashboard.
 From there, click on the Payments tab.

 If you’d like to adjust the currency, go ahead and select the option you need from the Currency dropdown before proceeding.